 It’s almost always best to pay cash when possible, or at least make a large down-payment.
 It’s also a good idea to keep the loan terms as short as possible.
-In other words, don’t go for a 7 year car loan.
+In other words, don’t go for a 7-year car loan.
 Buy a less expensive car if you can’t afford a shorter term.
 Better yet, save up and buy a car with cash.

 Buying a house is one of the exceptions to paying cash.
 Most people can’t buy a home with cash, and that’s OK.
-Home buyers often have the choice of a 15 or 30 year mortgage term.
-Buying a home with a 15 year mortgage is often a good idea if you can afford the monthly payments, but a 30 year mortgage may give you more long-term flexibility.
+Homebuyers often have the choice of a 15- or 30-year mortgage term.
+Buying a home with a 15-year mortgage is often a good idea if you can afford the monthly payments, but a 30-year mortgage may give you more long-term flexibility.
 Go with the one that best fits your budget, but always try to make a down-payment if you can.
 This will help reduce your payments and the amount of interest you pay over the course of your loan.

-Final note about home loans: you can buy a home with no money down when you use a VA Loan.
+A final note about home loans: you can buy a home with no money down when you use a VA Loan.
 This isn’t usually recommended since it increases the amount of money you are borrowing.
 Always try to make a down-payment when possible.

 Take Some Time, Create a Plan, Take Action

-Everyone has a unique personal and financial situation.
+Everyone has a uniquely personal and financial situation.
 Because of this, there is no one-size-fits-all savings plan.
 It’s up to you to examine your situation and create a plan that works.
 But there is help available.
 Almost every base has someone who can help you look at your budget and find areas where you can cut back on your expenses so you can funnel that money toward savings or paying off debt.
 If you are no longer in the service, you can visit a fee-only financial planner or a non-profit debt-management organization to come up with a solution to help you reach your financial goals.
-The key is recognizing that you need a plan, and then taking action.
+The key is recognizing that you need a plan and then taking action.